Henry II of England: Campaigns in Brittany, Toulouse and the Vexin

-In the aftermath of the Toulouse episode, Louis made an attempt to repair relations with Henry through an 1160 peace treaty: this promised Henry the lands and the rights of his grandfather, Henry I; it reaffirmed the betrothal of Young Henry and Margaret and the Vexin deal; and it involved Young Henry giving homage to Louis, a way of reinforcing the young boy's position as heir and Louis's position as king.
+In the aftermath of the Toulouse episode, Louis made an attempt to repair relations with Henry through an 1160 peace treaty.
+This promised Henry the lands and the rights of his grandfather Henry I; it reaffirmed the betrothal of Young Henry and Margaret and the Vexin deal; and it involved Young Henry giving homage to Louis, a way of reinforcing the young boy's position as heir and Louis's position as king.
 Almost immediately after the peace conference, Louis shifted his position considerably.
 His wife Constance died and he married Adèle, the sister of the Counts of Blois and Champagne.
-Louis also betrothed daughters by Eleanor to Adèle's brothers Theobald V, Count of Blois, and Henry I, Count of Champagne.
-This represented an aggressive containment strategy towards Henry rather than the agreed rapprochement, and caused Theobald to abandon his alliance with Henry.
+Louis also betrothed his daughters by Eleanor to Adèle's brothers Theobald V of Blois and Henry I of Champagne.
+This represented an aggressive containment strategy towards Henry rather than the agreed rapprochement and caused Theobald to abandon his alliance with Henry.
 Henry, who had custody of both Young Henry and Margaret, reacted angrily, and in November he bullied several papal legates into marrying them—despite the children being only five and three years old respectively—and promptly seized the Vexin.
-Now it was Louis's turn to be furious, as the move clearly broke the spirit of the 1160 treaty.
+Now it was Louis's turn to be furious, as the move broke the spirit of the 1160 treaty.

 Military tensions between the two leaders immediately increased.
-Theobald mobilised his forces along the border with Touraine; Henry responded by attacking Chaumont in Blois in a surprise attack; he successfully took Theobald's castle in a notable siege.
-At the start of 1161 war seemed likely to spread across the region, until a fresh peace was negotiated at Fréteval that autumn, followed by a second peace treaty in 1162, overseen by Pope Alexander III.
+Theobald mobilised his forces along the border with Touraine.
+Henry responded by attacking Chaumont in Blois in a surprise attack and took Theobald's castle in a siege.
+At the start of 1161 war seemed likely to spread across the region until a fresh peace was negotiated at Fréteval that autumn, followed by a second peace treaty in 1162, overseen by Pope Alexander III.
 Despite this temporary halt in hostilities, Henry's seizure of the Vexin started a second long-running dispute between him and the kings of France.